oyuan124/ml-algorithm/README.md

 ## What's this about

-In order to build powerful models, I need to understand how machine learning algorithms work and how to tune them so that I can achieve my goal.
-The basic idea is to implement each algorithm **with numpy and pandas**.
+In order to build powerful models, I need to understand how machine learning algorithms work and how to tune hyperparameters so that I can achieve my goal.
+The basic idea is to study each algorithm on **Introduction to Statistical Learning** and implement the algorithm.
+I will try to implement the algorithm without using sklearn if I can because I think it will help me understand how the model works.

 ## What algorithms to work